Caroline Bowen PhD Speech-Language Pathologist

 Victorian School of Speech and Hearing Science, Melbourne, Victoria

 Trinity College London

 Consultancy, collaboration, expertise requests

-Caroline Bowen is enthusiastically engaged in consultancy for international projects that range from professional publication, to web site content development, to Apps, to children's TV.
-She will consider new ventures such as academic and clinical teaching, research collaboration and expertise requests.
+Caroline Bowen is enthusiastically engaged in consultancy for international projects that range from professional publication, to web site content development, to Apps, to motion pictures, to children's television, to theatre.
+Now semi-retired, she will consider new ventures such as academic and clinical teaching, research collaboration and expertise requests, anywhere.